GraphtyLove/warcraft_stats_api/README.md

 All you need to do is:

 #### 1. Handle `.env` file
-Decrypt the `.env.gpg` file to get API secrets. (use the passephrase in the 1password).
+Decrypt the `.env.gpg` file to get API secrets. (use the passphrase in the 1password).

 **If you don't have it:**
 1. Create a file `.env` *(at the root of the project)*